 - Repeat as many times as you like.

-Fire hydrants are amazing for hip abductors, which are important for stabilizing the hip joint and helping it move correctly.
+Fire hydrants are an excellent exercise for strengthening and toning the hip abductor muscles, which is essential for stabilizing the hip joint and helping it move correctly.
+These muscles are essential for individuals who engage in activities requiring lateral movement or hip joint rotation.

-- To perform a fire hydrant, start in an all-fours position with your knees directly under your hips and your hands directly under your shoulders.
+- Start in an all-fours position with your knees under your hips and your hands under your shoulders.

-- Hold the movement for a few seconds before lowering back down to starting position.
+- Hold the movement for a few seconds before lowering to the starting position.

 - Repeat on the other side.